Chart Color Schemes

 Roxburgh Park - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Roxburgh Park - North's dwellings as per the latest Census were 91.2% houses and 8.8% other dwellings.
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Roxburgh Park - North was 17.6%, with mortgaged dwellings at 59.3% and rented ones at 23.1%.
-The median monthly mortgage repayment was $1,750, lower than Melbourne metro's $2,000.
-Median weekly rent in the area was $395, compared to Melbourne metro's $390.
-Nationally, Roxburgh Park - North's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.
+Dwelling structure within Roxburgh Park - North, as evaluated at the latest Census, comprised 91.2% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Meanwhile, the level of home ownership within Roxburgh Park - North lagged that of Melbourne metro, at 17.6%, with the remainder of dwellings either mortgaged (59.3%) or rented (23.1%).
+The median monthly mortgage repayment in the area was well below the Melbourne metro average at $1,750, while the median weekly rent figure was recorded at $395, compared to Melbourne metro's $2,000 and $390.
+Nationally, Roxburgh Park - North's mortgage repayments are lower than the Australian average of $1,863, while rents exceed the national figure of $375.

 Frequently Asked Questions - Housing